TheEpic0ne/HelpDatblockCom/docs/datearth.md

 #### Scoring

 The town under siege has a score shown in `/t` that will determine the siege winner.
-The attacker requires a positive score to win and the defender requires negative score to win when siege duration ends.
-Siege duration is 3 days unless a side surrender early.
+The attacker requires a positive score to win and the defender requires a negative score to win.
+A siege lasts 3 days unless a side surrenders.

 As an attacker (soldier/general/king) or a defender (guard/sheriff/mayor), occupy the wilderness area within a chunk of the siege banner and/or kill enemy players within a 100 block radius of the siege banner.
 Allies can contribute.